Ponmo/CS24/genepool/README.md

 # Gene Pool

+So first, it takes in a TSV file, then it creates a graph map based on that data.
+Then you can call a node's functions to find its relative and return a query.

 In this assignment,  you'll build a database program that stores a collection of people and  their biological relatives.
 You can then search this database based on the relationships between the people it contains.